Point to Point Topology in Networking – Learn Network Topology

 In point to point topology, two network (e.g computers) nodes connect to each other directly using a LAN cable or any other medium for data transmission.
 This is the simplest and low-cost option for a computer network.
 Because only two parties are involved, the entire bandwidth of the connecting link is reserved for two nodes.
 The major disadvantage is that there can be a maximum of two nodes in the network.

-One of the simplest examples is remote control of the air conditioner in the home.
+One of the simplest examples is the remote control of the air conditioner in the home.
 Where a point to point connection works between.

 Point to Point Network connection using a protocol: